Maura Tierney: Career

-After appearing in several plays, Tierney moved to Los Angeles in 1987, earning her big break with a role in Disney's made-for-TV film Student Exchange.
+After appearing in several plays, Tierney moved to Los Angeles in 1987, beginning with a role in Disney's made-for-TV film Student Exchange.
 Tierney's first starring role in a film was in a low-budget independent film called Dead Women in Lingerie, which was shot in 24 days.

 Tierney had a number of small roles in film and television and a co-starring role in 704 Hauser, a short-lived 1994 spin-off of All in the Family.
 She first received regular national exposure with her leading role in the sitcom NewsRadio from 1995 to 1999.
 While part of the NewsRadio cast, she also starred in several successful films of the late 1990s and early 2000s such as Primal Fear, Liar Liar, Primary Colors, Forces of Nature and Welcome to Mooseport.

 After NewsRadio was canceled, Tierney decided not to star in another sitcom:

 From 1999 to 2008, Tierney played Nurse Abigail "Abby" Lockhart on ER, a character that began as a guest appearance in November 1999 and then expanded in February 2000 to a full-time regular role as an ER nurse and later after completion of medical school, a doctor.
 She was reunited with her NewsRadio co-star Khandi Alexander, who at that time also had a recurring role on ER.
 Within a year, Tierney's work on ER earned her an Emmy Award nomination, a recognition she credits to a "juicy" story arc featuring Sally Field as Lockhart's mother Maggie Wyczenski, who has bipolar disorder.

 Tierney confirmed in April 2008 that she would be leaving ER shortly after the beginning of the show's fifteenth season.
 In October 2008, she made her final regular appearance on the series after nearly 10 seasons on the show.
 She returned to make a cameo appearance in one additional episode later in 2009 toward the end of the final season.